-Campaign committees are required to establish a campaign depository in a financial institution located within the Commonwealth.
+Party committees are required to establish a depository in a financial institution located within the Commonwealth.
 The Statement of Organization will require your committee to identify the name and address of the committee's PRIMARY financial institution.
 You are not required to provide the committee's bank account number.

-PERSONAL BANK ACCOUNTS MAY NOT BE USED UNDER ANY CIRCUMSTANCES
+\\\PERSONAL BANK ACCOUNTS MAY NOT BE USED UNDER ANY CIRCUMSTANCES\\\

-The name of the account must match exactly with the name of the campaign committee.
-All checks drawn off of the committee's depository must include the name of the campaign committee.
+The name of the account must match exactly with the name of the committee.
+All checks drawn off the committee's depository must include the name of the committee.